 First looks can happen many ways so don't be afraid to have fun with it!
 If you don't have an idea of your own planned, I'll go with the trusty tap on the shoulder.
 It starts when I have guided one of you into position and the other walks up from behind.
 They tap the other on the shoulder and I capture everything unfolding from a distance.
-You get to hug, embrace and savor the moment for as long as you want!
+You get to hug, embrace and savor the moment for as long as you want.

 Still not convinced a first look is for you?

-That’s fine too!
+That’s fine too.
 Your photographer will be able to accommodate couples who would rather not see each other before the ceremony.

-Overall, whether you choose to do a first look is not the most important aspect of your day.
+Overall, whether you choose to do a first look or not is not the most important aspect of your day.
 Marrying the love of your life is.
 Do what feels best to you and your fiancé and enjoy your day!